Couples Therapy in NYC: Tales for Lovebirds

 Still, these traits may indicate a potential for narcissistic characteristics that could harm you, the adult children of narcissistic parents, and those around them.

-The Ripple Effects of a Narcissistic Parent on Your Marriage or Love Life
+How a Narcissistic Parent in New York Impacts Your Marriage or Love Life

 Imagine growing up in a house of mirrors.
 Everywhere you look, your reflection is distorted, warped by the curved glass.
 In this confusing landscape, you struggle to understand your true self, what you genuinely want and need — much like growing up with a narcissistic parent.